humanmade/altis-accelerate-plugin/readme.txt

 == Screenshots ==

-1. Global Blocks, with one click any block shows our native analytics with event-tracking of your choice.
+1. Synced Patterns, with one click any block shows our native analytics with event-tracking of your choice.
 2. AI-Assistant, free to generate content and layout easily.
-3. A/B Testing, easily upgrade any Global Block to carry additional variants and improvement metrics.
+3. A/B Testing, easily upgrade any Synced Block to carry additional variants and improvement metrics.
 4. Personalization, easily create custom audiences to target with different block variants.
 5. Smart Block Locking, never accidentally edit site-wide content anymore,
 6. Content Explorer, see all your content types and performance in one place.